Mte90/Contribute-to-opensource-the-right-way/manuscript/chapter3-contributor-mode.md

 #### Don't stop to learn

 Don't stop to learn in a world that moves quickly is important, to keep your brain elastic and fresh but don't lose the motivation to improve yourself every day.
-We saw that the first step is to teach to others but there also other steps or tasks that you can do (inspired also by (22 Simple Ways to Learn Faster)[https://dev.to/uncagedyou/22-simple-ways-to-learn-faster-3hg8]):
+We saw that the first step is to teach to others but there also other steps or tasks that you can do, inspired also by [22 Simple Ways to Learn Faster](https://dev.to/uncagedyou/22-simple-ways-to-learn-faster-3hg8]):

 * Read a lot of articles (every day or every few days): use Reddit, Dev.To, newsletters like Changelog/SoftwareleadWeekly
 * Study the evening before to sleep is very powerful because helps you to remember what you read more easily